 Here are three common signs that your nonprofit should look to hire a new (or even its first) executive director:

-2. The board wants to shift its focus to a different area of the organization.
+- The board wants to shift its focus to a different area of the organization.
 Your board plays a key role in promoting strategic growth.
-As we’ll explore in-depth later on, the executive director works closely with these individuals, and if board members want to focus their attention on a different aspect of the organization (like fundraising), an executive director with the right background can support those efforts by handling the administrative aspects and supplying them with the right resources.
+As we’ve explored in-depth here, the executive director works closely with these individuals, and if board members want to focus their attention on a different aspect of the organization (like fundraising), an executive director with the right background can support those efforts by handling the administrative aspects and supplying them with the right resources.

-3. Your organization needs a leader with strong communication skills to encourage growth.
-If employees are confused about the organization’s objectives or daily operations, an executive director can establish organizational-wide goals and communicate them to the entire team.
+- Your organization needs a leader with strong communication skills to encourage growth.
+If employees are confused about the organization’s objectives or daily operations, an executive director can establish strategic goals for the entire organization and communicate them to the entire team.
 They’ll serve as your organization’s compass by eliminating any confusion and by giving your nonprofit a united voice.

 Hiring a nonprofit executive director isn’t a simple task.
 Being able to identify when your organization needs someone to fill this role allows you to make the right decision and promote organizational progress.